← XORA

 Glossary

-Plain-language definitions for everything you'll run into using Xora and the XRP Ledger.
-Custody models, destination tags, treasury controls, APY mechanics, and the rest — written so a non-technical reader can understand them.
+Plain-language definitions for everything you'll run into using Xora, the XRP Ledger, and the native TRX on Tron pilot.
+Custody models, destination tags, TRON mainnet addresses, treasury controls, APY mechanics, and the rest, written so a non-technical reader can understand them.

 XRP #